GluuFederation/docs-gg-prod/3.1.3/source/installation.md

  Gluu Gateway configuration successful!!! https://localhost:1338
 ```

 If you see the above message, it means the installation was successful.
-To log in
+To log into
-to the Gluu Gateway admin portal, create an ssh tunnel on port 1338 from your
+the Gluu Gateway admin portal, create an SSH tunnel on port 1338 from your
 workstation to the Gluu Gateway server, and point your browser at
 `https://localhost:1338`.